GenericMappingTools/gmt/trunk/doc/rst/source/triangulate.rst

 triangulate
 ***********

+.. only:: not man

     triangulate - Do optimal (Delaunay) triangulation and gridding of Cartesian table data [method]

 Synopsis
 --------